m0vva/cwc/README.md

 Here is some more detail on what the logical parts are:

 A **carrier** is a set of bit on/off events for a single bit.
 A carrier has:
- - an id (which is used to differentiate different bits in a stream)
+ - an id (which is used to differentiate different carrier in a channel)
  - a series of on and off events and control messages
- - some sort of source id (like a string callsign)
+ - some sort of sender id (like a callsign)

 Note that a carrier should always end up off, not stuck on.
+So timed on/off events must always end with an off.
 That means the way we collect and send bit data has to take that into account.

 A **channel** is a named grouping of carriers.
 A server may support one or more channels.
 A channel has: